Race-fixing inquiry: New charge alleges horse was drugged before race

 The new allegations emerged this morning as 13 harness racing figures appeared at Christchurch District Court after being caught up in the 18-month Operation Inca investigation by the National Organised Crime Group.

 Many of the racing identities still cannot be named for legal reasons while they deny the match-fixing and other charges.
-They are awaiting a High Court hearing for name suppression to be argued.
+They are awaiting a High Court hearing in February for name suppression to be argued.

 The charges came after raids on multiple stables and properties in Canterbury, Invercargill and Manawatu in September.